-STATEMENT REGARDING FORWARD-LOOKING STATEMENTS
+FORWARD-LOOKING STATEMENTS

-The Corporation from time to time includes forward-looking statements in its oral and written communication.
-The Corporation may include forward-looking statements in filings with the Securities and Exchange Commission, such as this Form 10-K, in other written materials and in oral statements made by senior management to analysts, investors, representatives of the media and others.
+First Merchants Corporation ("Corporation") from time to time includes forward-looking statements in its oral and written communication.
+The Corporation may include forward-looking statements in filings with the Securities and Exchange Commission, such as Form 10-K and Form 10-Q, in other written materials and in oral statements made by senior management to analysts, investors, representatives of the media and others.
 The Corporation intends these forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in the Private Securities Litigation Reform Act of 1995, and the Corporation is including this statement for purposes of these safe harbor provisions.
-Forward-looking statements can often be identified by the use of words like "believe", "continue", "pattern", "estimate", "project", "intend", "anticipate", "expect" and similar expressions or future or conditional verbs such as "will", "would", "should", "could", "might", "can", "may", or similar expressions.
+Forward-looking statements can often be identified by the use of words like "believe", "continue", "pattern", "estimate", "project", "intend", "anticipate", "expect" and similar expressions or future or conditional verbs such as "will", "would", "should", "could", "might", "can", "may" or similar expressions.
 These forward-looking statements include:

-- statements of the Corporation's goals, intentions and expectations; - statements regarding the Corporation's business plan and growth strategies; - \ statements regarding the asset quality of the Corporation's loan and investment portfolios; and - \ estimates of the Corporation's risks and future costs and benefits.
+- o statements of the Corporation's goals, intentions and expectations; - statements regarding the Corporation's business plan and growth strategies; statements regarding the asset quality of the Corporation's loan and investment portfolios; and - o estimates of the Corporation's risks and future costs and benefits.

-These forward-looking statements are subject to significant risks, assumptions and uncertainties, including, among other things, the following important factors which could affect the actual outcome of future events:
+These forward-looking statements are subject to significant risks, assumptions and uncertainties, including, among other things, those discussed in Item 1A, "RISK FACTORS".